com-480-data-visualization/datavis-project-2022-muggledata/README.md

 * **amCharts 5**: For the genealogy tree, we thought about using the amCharts 5 library that propose a nice way to build trees.
 We take our inspiration from the following lecture: *Graphs* (9 May - 15 May).

-* **d3.js**: To implement the visualisation of spells we aim to create a bubble chart using the d3 library which offers a .
+* **d3.js**: To implement the visualisation of spells we aim to create a bubble chart using the d3 library.
+We will also use this library for a tag cloud visualization based on the lecture *Text Viz* (2 May - 8 May).